smartcontractkit/documentation/docs/Using Price Feeds/using-chainlink-reference-contracts.md

 ## Retrieve the Latest Asset Prices

-Oftentimes, smart contracts need to act in real-time on data such as prices of assets.
+Smart contracts often act in real-time on data such as prices of assets.
 This is especially true in [DeFi](https://defi.chain.link/).

 For example, [Synthetix](https://www.synthetix.io/) uses Data Feeds to determine prices on their derivatives platform.
 Lending and borrowing platforms like [AAVE](https://aave.com/) use Data Feeds to ensure the total value of the collateral.